 Data Source: Statista, Xiaomi’s annual revenue

-Apple and Samsung struggle against domestic competition in the consumer electronics market in China
+Apple and Samsung struggle against domestic competition in China’s consumer electronics market

 In 2018 the U.S. and South Korean firms had fourth and fifth place in the Asian giant’s smartphone market.
 Ahead of them came three Chinese firms: leader Huawei with a 16% share, then two companies little known elsewhere, Oppo and Xiaomi.